cheesenibbles123/bs-api-core/README.md

 - **getAllPlayers** => Returns the data for all players
 - **getAllMatches** => Returns the data for all matches

+**Force**

+Each of the above functions has a force alternative to bypass caching and pull direct from server, ***functionName*Force()**, these however can only be used if your auth token has the permission to do so.
+Otherwise the api will ignore the request.

 ### Example Responses

 **getSinglePlayer**